wevm/wagmi/.github/CONTRIBUTING.md

 ## Running the test suite

-wagmi uses [Vitest](https://vitest.dev) to run tests and [anvil.js](https://github.com/wagmi-dev/anvil.js) to execute tests against a local Ethereum node.
+Wagmi uses [Vitest](https://vitest.dev) to run tests and [anvil.js](https://github.com/wagmi-dev/anvil.js) to execute tests against a local Ethereum node.
 First, install [Anvil](https://github.com/foundry-rs/foundry/tree/master/anvil) via [Foundry](https://book.getfoundry.sh/getting-started/installation).

 Next, copy over the environment variables from `.env.example` to `.env`, and fill them out.
 Now you are ready to run the tests!
 You have the following options for running tests: